Read our frequently asked questions about Advanced Teacher Status.

-QTLS enables practitioners to develop their teaching skills and subject knowledge and reflect on the impact of the process on their practice and learners.
-ATS is a progression route from QTLS and enables teachers and trainers to develop their practice and subject knowledge further so that they can support others, working collaboratively with peers, sharing effective practice and so improving the quality of teaching within their organisation.
+QTLS enables practitioners, who are often in the early stages of their career, to develop their teaching skills and subject knowledge and reflect on the impact of the process on their practice and learners.
+ATS is a progression route from QTLS and enables advanced teachers and trainers to develop their practice and subject knowledge further.

 3. What level is ATS?

 As ATS is not a qualification, it does not have a level.
 However, the assessment statements for ATS have been informed by several sources that include Level 7 assessment criteria.

 4. What evidence on application is acceptable to demonstrate high level teaching skills and learner outcomes?

 Evidence could include a recent observation report of your teaching and records of learner achievement that demonstrates improvement over two or more years, or a witness testimony completed in the last six months.
 These should have been completed by an advanced practitioner, line manager or quality manager.